sarsavira/SQAwrittenChallenge/README.md

 > Trivia: You might wonder, why a bug is called a bug?
 Well it is because the term bug, describing a software error or failure goes way back to 1945.
 In late 1945, at the University of Harvard, a technical team found something unusual between points in Relay70.
 They found a real dead bug (the animal) which caused an error.

-Here, the [Bug Report](https://docs.google.com/spreadsheets/d/1KUyIDTxytCra2WVUkgm4ng4qlWmnbtDbs1pmYt5Dr8s/edit?usp=sharing) And also as the further example for the Q2
+Here, the [Bug Report](https://docs.google.com/spreadsheets/d/1KUyIDTxytCra2WVUkgm4ng4qlWmnbtDbs1pmYt5Dr8s/edit?usp=sharing)

 ### Bug report structure
 | Parameter | Description |